rm511130/Tanzu-Workshop-TKGI/WIP.md

 ```
 pks login -a https://api.pks.pks4u.com:9021 -u pks_admin -p password -k
-## I used ./manage-cluster-provision-v2 shared-cluster medium pks4u-zone to create a cluster called *shared-cluster*
 ```
 - Now look at your scope of control by executing the `pks clusters` command.
 - When logged-in with the scope of a PKS administrator, you can see all K8s Clusters within a given GCP projectID.

-- Go back to your UserID specific scope of control by executing the following command.
-Make sure to use the correct `-u userID` aligned to the UserID you selected at the beginnig of this workshop.
+- Go back to your UserID specific scope of control by executing the following command, and please make sure to use the correct `-u userID` aligned to the UserID you selected at the beginnig of this workshop.

 ```
 pks login -a https://api.pks.pks4u.com:9021 -u user1 -p password -k